 The Council Decision Report section of the Process covers what information the Council is expected to provide in its report.
 Fundamentally, the Council needs to either:

-Cleanly overrule the objector and allow the Decision to stand.
+Cleanly overrule the Objection and allow the Decision to stand.

-Clearly sustain the objector and require those responsible to address the objection.
+Clearly sustain the Objection and require the responsible parties to address the objection.

 The assignee and W3C Council should recognize that they have at their disposal any stakeholder who could reasonably inform the issue.
 This includes Working Groups, Chairs, Members, Team, and the general public.
 On technical issues the TAG might be particularly useful.